 Your eye doctor will often prescribe eyeglasses or contact lenses to correct the vision impairment.
 Glasses and contacts enhance your vision by shifting the way that images enter your eyes.
 They refract light properly, so that your brain processes images correctly, resulting in clear vision.
 However, corrective lenses do not cure vision problems; they simply enhance your existing vision.

 Since the primary cause of vision problems is caused by light bending incorrectly as it enters the eye, virtually any method of treatment that changes this can be categorized as a form of vision correction.

 Eyeglasses and contact lenses – the most common types of corrective measures – are almost always recommended as the first course of treatment for vision problems.
 While they are considered a very basic method of vision correction, they are unable to control the refractive error from progressing.
 Patients whose vision worsens over time need new glasses or contacts.
 In these cases, longer-term solutions are needed.

 Deciding upon the right course of treatment for refractive errors can depend on several factors such as age, your lifestyle and daily activities, eye health, and overall physical health.
-Dr. Andrea Kozma and Dr. Stephanie Britton will conduct a thorough eye exam and discuss your and your family’s medical history to get a complete picture of your vision needs.
+Dr. Andrea Kozma and Dr. Brandon Pham will conduct a thorough eye exam and discuss your and your family’s medical history to get a complete picture of your vision needs.